 EXAMPLES FROM DENMARK

 Denmark has long served as a world leader in clean energy and industrial symbiosis.
 For example, they were the first country worldwide to announce their transition to a clean growth economy entirely independent of fossil fuels by 2050.
-In 2019 CSI helped lead a bipartisan delegation of state legislators from Washington on a learning tour in Denmark to explore how industrial symbiosis might apply here in the Pacific Northwest.
+In 2019 CSI helped lead a bipartisan delegation of state legislators from Washington on a learning tour, with i-Sustain, and funded by Scan Design Foundation, in Denmark to explore how industrial symbiosis might apply here in the Pacific Northwest.
 Here a couple of the major highlights:

 This small town pioneered the concept of industrial symbiosis some four decades ago, and has adapted and grown it over time into the world’s leading model for industrial symbiosis innovation.
 Today the Kalundborg Symbiosis is a resource partnership between six private companies and three public operators, dedicated to full resource utilization, including water, energy and material.
 Begun as a collaboration of several private companies, in recent decades the municipally-owned Kalundborg Utility has evolved into the heart of the local Symbiosis.
 It is a multi-utility, with 80 employees, supplying 50,000 customers with several important services, including district energy, drinking water, process water, cooling water, and wastewater treatment.
 Today, the Symbiosis features 22 distinct resource agreements between facilities, each delivering mutual economic and environmental benefits.
 In a city of just 17,000 people, the Kalundborg Symbiosis is generating $28 million in yearly economic value, and at the same time reducing climate pollution by over 600,000 tons a year.